cicada-lang/inet/README.md

 - Reconnect newly exposed wires:
   - `(add1)-prev`
   - `(add)-addend`
-     - Push the corresponding wire to the stack.
+     - push the corresponding wire to the stack.
   - `add`
   - `add1`
+    - create new node by:
-    - Create new node by taking wires from the stack, and connect them to the node's input ports, then return free wires connected to the node's output ports.
+      - taking wires from the stack,
+      - and connect them to the node's input ports,
+      - then return free wires connected to the node's output ports.
   - `result-(add)`
-     - Connect the corresponding wire with the wire on top of the stack.
+     - connect the corresponding wire with the wire on top of the stack.

 Example interaction: